-Gouldsboro seeks to create and maintain a vibrant, sustainable, and connected community that celebrates our working waterfront, rural heritage and history, protects and conserves our valuable natural resources, and provides a high quality of life for people of all ages and backgrounds.
-The citizens will continue to be encouraged to participate in Town governance, boards and committees, and continue to do what is best for the health, safety and welfare of all our community members.
+The town Gouldsboro seeks to create and maintain a vibrant, sustainable, and connected community that celebrates our working waterfront, rural heritage and history, protects and conserves our valuable natural resources, and provide a high quality of life for people of all ages and backgrounds.
+Gouldsboro's citizens will continue to be encouraged to participate in Town governance, boards and committees, and continue to do what is best for the health, safety and welfare of all our community members.